Menu

 Today is National Superhero Day!
 Children can have all kinds of superheroes from their favorite sports player, celebrity or singer to a fictional superhero character.
 But the real superhero in their life is YOU as you live Listening and Spoken Language (LSL) every day.

 When you chose the LSL path for your child, you knew the ultimate goal for your child was to develop listening and spoken language skills just like their hearing friends.
 What you might not know is you can be the hero of your child’s life and help them learn how to listen and talk by using your ‘LSL superhero’ powers.
 To build these superpowers and achieve this goal, there are specialized LSL strategies and techniques that you can learn, which place an emphasis on learning spoken language through listening.
-These strategies and techniques take full advantage of an open doorway to the brain, which is prewired to learn spoken language.

 Here’s a breakdown of the superhero powers you can use today to help your child have a successful future: